 After I found myself craving that French Dip, I started checking out some of the popular French Dip recipes online.
 Many of them either called for store-bought flavoring packets or had a few too many steps and ingredients for my liking.

 Since I couldn’t find exactly what I was looking for, I decided to create a recipe of my own.
-It turned out SO good, you guys.
-Even my harshest critics (my girls) gave it two thumbs up.
-Most of that delicious aus jus flavor comes from the beef itself, so there was no need to get all crazy with a bunch of extra ingredients.
+It turned out SO good!
+Even my harshest critics (my kids) gave it two thumbs up.

-This slow cooker French Dip recipe is not only perfect for a busy weeknight, but also for feeding a crowd.
+This recipe is not only perfect for a busy weeknight, but also for feeding a crowd.
 It’s a great alternative to hotdogs and hamburgers when you’re looking for an easy meal for guests that doesn’t require a lot of work.

-When you’re ready to eat, simply strain the aus jus, shred the beef, and give the sandwiches a few minutes under the broiler if you’d like to add cheese.
+When you’re ready to eat, simply strain the aus jus, shred the beef, and give the bread a few minutes under the broiler (along with some cheese, if you like).
 In my opinion, horseradish is also a must, but I’ll leave that option up to you.

 What Type of Meat to Use in a French Dip?